Western Australia Police Force: Helicopter crash

 On 8 May 1992, the police Polair One helicopter crashed while attempting to land on a sports oval for a public display in Kelmscott.
 The helicopter, an Aerospatiale AS355F1, was destroyed after a fire started in the engine bay following ground impact.
 The Bureau of Air Safety Investigation report determined "The helicopter probably entered a vortex ring state during the final approach".
 The pilot and crewman received minor injuries, and the two passengers serious injuries, as a result of the accident.

 Newman plane crash

 On 26 January 2001, four police officers died when their Cessna 310R plane crashed at night near the mining town of Newman.
-The plane was returning from Kiwirrkurra, on the edge of the Gibson Desert, when the aircraft's engines failed due to fuel starvation on the approach to Newman airstrip.
+The plane was returning from the Kiwirrkurra Community, on the edge of the Gibson Desert, when the aircraft's engines failed due to fuel starvation on the approach to Newman airstrip.
 The crash was the single biggest loss of police lives in Western Australian history, and the first involving a police aircraft.
 The officers killed in the crash were: Senior Constable Donald Richard Everett 4600 – 49 years - Pilot of Karratha Police Airwing; Senior Constable Phillip Gavin Ruland 7877 – 32 years - Newman Police Station; First Class Constable David Adrian Dewar 9178 – 31 years - Newman Police Station; Constable Gavin Ashley Capes 10305 – 27 years - Newman Police Station.
 A remembrance ceremony is held each year by the people of Newman to honour this tragic event.